 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your sensitive information and how we will deal with it.
-For the purposes of the Data Protection Act and the GDPR, sensitive information includes what is defined as your ‘personal data’.
+For the purposes of the GDPR, sensitive information includes what is defined as your ‘personal data’.

 More formally, we are Exclusive North East Ltd. We are a company registered in England and Wales with Company number 09132873 and our registered office is at 9 Shropshire Drive, Belmont, Durham, England, DH1 2LT.

 In-line with the forthcoming European Union General Data Protection Regulations (the ‘GDPR’) Exclusive North East Ltd is the Data Controller.

 We will use your information to deliver our newsletter to you and to send you information and invitations to events hosted through our Exclusive Business network.

 We compile statistics about user trends on our Website, which are used by third party organisations to understand how users interact with businesses, brands, and one another online and to advise about these things.
 These statistics are drawn from a dataset which does not contain any information from which you can be identified.

 We will collect and process the following information about you: